-They will be placed at Shaw Market, Biola Community Center, the Biola Post Office and on the BCSD website.
+Notice of the regular meetings of the BCSD will be placed at Shaw Market, Best Market, the Biola Community Center, and on the BCSD website homepage.
+BCSD staff shall also deliver the Agenda to the Biola Post Office for posting.

 Special Meeting

-A special meeting may be called to discuss something urgent or time sensitive.
+A special meeting may be called to discuss something urgent or time sensitive, or for any other reason permitted by the Ralph M. Brown Act.
 This type of meeting may be called by the President, Vice-President, Secretary or any two board members.
 The special meeting must be posted at a location freely accessible to the public (same locations as regular meetings) at least 24 hours prior to the meeting.
 Notice of the meeting shall include all items for discussion.
-Items which are not on the agenda shall not be discussed or added.
+Items which are not on the agenda shall not be discussed or added, except as permitted by law.

 Emergency Meeting

-An emergency meeting may be called under specific drastic circumstances (work stoppage, crippling activity or other activity that severely impairs public health or safety) as determined by a majority of the body.
+An emergency meeting may be called under specific drastic circumstances (work stoppage, crippling activity or other activity that severely impairs public health or safety) as determined by a majority of the body and in compliance with the Ralph M. Brown Act.
 At least an hour notification shall be necessary.

 Adjourned

 A meeting whose agenda cannot be accomplished for a valid reason can be adjourned to a different time, date, and place.
 A meeting may be adjourned by proper resolution of the meeting if a meeting becomes inquorate during proceedings or other procedural reasons.
-A meeting may also by adjourned by the President for proper purpose (procedural, informational, constitutional).
+A meeting may also be adjourned by the President for proper purpose (procedural, informational, constitutional).
 Emergencies or holidays that fall on a regular meeting night may cause a meeting to be rescheduled to the next working day or as soon as possible.

 Call to order

-The President shall take the chair at the time and place appointed for the meetings and shall call the Board to order.
-In the absence of the President and Vice-President, the Secretary shall call the Board to order and a temporary President shall be elected by the members present.
-Upon arrival of the President or Vice-President, the temporary President shall relinquish the chair at the end of the business before the Board.
+The President shall take the chair at the time and place appointed for the meetings and shall call the meeting of the Board of Directors to order.
+In the absence of the President and Vice-President, the Secretary shall call the board meeting to order, and a board member shall be appointed as the chairperson for purposes of running the meeting until the arrival of the President or Vice-President or until the end of the business before the Board.

 Attendance

-Unexcused absence of three consecutive regular meetings or five meetings in a calendar year shall constitute mandatory resignation from the Board.
+Board members shall strive to attend all scheduled meetings.
+Board members that fail to attend Board meetings for three consecutive months are considered to have abandoned their position and create a vacancy on the board pursuant to Government Code section 1770, except if the absence is due to sickness.
 After a Board member has missed two consecutive meetings or four regular meetings within a calendar year, the Board member shall be given written notice of their status by the Secretary.
 The notice shall advise the absent member of the consequences and include a copy of the BCSD Resolution #228.
-The Board shall hold one regular meeting per month, unless specified as or by an adjourned and or special meeting and shall be paid for only one regular meeting per month.
-Unless the Secretary is previously notified, a Board member shall be considered absent if arriving (30) minutes after the meeting is called to order and then shall only receive half the meeting stipend amount, only if they participate in the remainder of the meeting.
-Emergency and special meetings shall constitute Board members to receive an additional stipend amount for these meetings.
+The Board shall hold one regular meeting per month, unless additional meetings are necessary.
+However, Board members shall be paid for only one regular meeting per month.
+A Board member that knows they will be late to a Board meeting or absent shall notify the Board President and the General Manager or the Board Clerk.
+If the Board President will be late or absent, the Board President shall notify the Vice President and the General Manager or the Board Clerk.
+A Board member that is 30 or more minutes late to a Board meeting and fails to provide notice of their tardiness prior to the start of the meeting shall only receive half the meeting stipend amount if they participate in the remainder of the meeting.
+Board members will receive an additional stipend for emergency and Special meetings.

 Minutes